STORIES

 Myanmar's de-facto leader, Aung San Suu Kyi, has been stripped of the U.S. Holocaust Memorial Museum's prestigious Elie Wiesel Award, the New York Times reports, for "failing to halt or even acknowledge the ethnic cleansing" in her country.

-The bigger picture: Nobel Peace Prizerecipient is leading a country in the midst of a possible genocide, and disappointing many of her former supporters abroad by not taking a stand.
+The bigger picture: A Nobel Peace Prizerecipient is leading a country in the midst of a possible genocide, and disappointing many of her former supporters abroad by not taking a stand.

 Report shows African Americans still disadvantaged by racial inequality

-report released by the Economic Policy Institute shows that there has been no progress for African Americans in comparison to whites regarding employment, homeownership and incarceration since the release of the Kerner Commission in 1968.
+A report released by the Economic Policy Institute shows that there has been no progress for African Americans in comparison to whites regarding employment, homeownership and incarceration since the release of the Kerner Commission in 1968.

 Scoop: Netanyahu told Trump he's concerned about U.S.-Saudi nuclear deal